johnno1962/injectionforxcode/README.md

 you have previously injected that project from inside Xcode to set up a link to the build logs.

-To install, copy the jar file `InjectionPluginAppCode/Injection.jar` from this repo to `~/Library/Application Support/AppCode3*`.
+To install, download the jar file `InjectionPluginAppCode/Injection.jar` from this repo and go to AppCode preferences, choose "Install plugin from disk" and locate the .jar.
+Then restart the IDE.
+Now you will get new menu options under the Run menu.
 You’ll need to re-patch the project from inside AppCode as it uses a different port number to connect.

 ## Limitations of Injection